fenhl/ootrstats/README.md

 And the following optional entries:

 * `wslBaseRomPath`: An absolute path to the vanilla OoT rom that will be used if the randomizer is run inside [WSL](https://learn.microsoft.com/windows/wsl/about), i.e. for the `bench` subcommand if this worker is running on Windows.
 Defaults to `baseRomPath` if not specified.
+* `wslDistro`: The distribution name to use if the randomizer is run inside [WSL](https://learn.microsoft.com/windows/wsl/about), i.e. for the `bench` subcommand if this worker is running on Windows.
+Defaults to the distribution configured as the default in WSL.
 * `cores`: The maximum number of instances of the randomizer to run in parallel.
 If this number is 0 or negative, it will be added to the number of available CPU cores, e.g. if 6 cores are detected and a number of `-2` is given, 4 cores will be used.
 Defaults to `-1`.

 ### `webSocket`